Auddity/Stat-Tracker-App/README.md

 - Change DOM population from a page reload.

 - Determine Color Scheme / Find Photo backgrounds

+- Build database so as to not rely on Local Storage

 ## Future Function & Design Goals
 Currently I'm working only in football statistics.
 Future features will include more sports: Basketball, Baseball, Golf.